Holiday Rental Gladstone Tasmania

 * 1 Bathroom (Separate Toilet)

-* Complimentary High Speed Internet
+* Complimentary Unlimited High Speed Satellite Internet

 * Outdoor Entertainment area with gas BBQ